huynguy-db/arcion-docs/content/docs/source-setup/MongoDB.md

       #If you have multiple replica-sets for replication, specify all of them here using the format explained above.
 A sample second replica-set is also shown below:
     ```
-    - You can specify additional connection configurations like number of connections, read/write concern etc. can be included in the `url` string in accordance with the [MongoDB syntax](https://docs.mongodb.com/manual/reference/connection-string/).
+    - You can specify additional connection configurations in the `url` string in accordance with the [MongoDB syntax](https://docs.mongodb.com/manual/reference/connection-string/).
+For example, you can specify number of connections, [Read Concern Options](https://www.mongodb.com/docs/manual/reference/connection-string/#readconcern-options), [Write Concern Options](https://www.mongodb.com/docs/manual/reference/connection-string/#write-concern-options), etc. For more information, see [Connection String Options](https://www.mongodb.com/docs/manual/reference/connection-string/#connection-string-options).
     - The `replica-sets` are monitored for oplog entries for carrying out real-time replication.
 Each `url` of a MongoDB replica set should represent the `host:port` belonging to the replica set. `url` should contain the option `replicaSet=<replicaSet_name>` to denote it as a [replica set](https://docs.mongodb.com/manual/reference/glossary/#std-term-replica-set).
 Additional connection configurations like number of connections, read/write concern, etc. can be included in the URL string in accordance with the [MongoDB syntax](https://docs.mongodb.com/manual/reference/connection-string/).
+    - If you want to connect to MongoDB using SSL, you can specify the SSL connection parameters in the `ssl` section of the connection configuration file:

+      ```YAML
+      ssl:
+        key-store:
+          path: 'PATH_TO_KEYSTORE'
+          password: 'KEYSTORE_PASSWORD'
+        trust-store:
+          path: 'PATH_TO_TRUST_STORE'
+          password: 'TRUSTSTORE_PASSWORD'
+      ```

+      Replcate the following:

+      - *`PATH_TO_KEYSTORE`*: Path to your KeyStore file.
+      - *`KEYSTORE_PASSWORD`*: Your KeyStore password.
+      - *`PATH_TO_TRUST_STORE`*: Path to your TrustStore file.
+      - *`TRUSTSTORE_PASSWORD`*: Your TrustStore password.

 ## II.
 Set up Filter Configuration

 1. From `$REPLICANT_HOME`, navigate to the filter configuration file:

     ```BASH
     vi filter/mongodb_filter.yaml
     ```
-2. In accordance to you replication needs, specify the data which is to be replicated.
-Use the format of the example explained below:
+2. According to your replication needs, specify the data to be replicated.
+Use the format of the following example:

     ```yaml
     allow:
-      #In this example, data of object type Table in the schema tpch will be replicated
-      schema: "tpch"
+    - schema: "tpch"
       types: [TABLE]

-      #From schema tpch, only the lineitem, ng_test, and usertable tables will be replicated.
-      #Note: Unless specified, all tables in the catalog will be replicated
       allow:
         lineitem:
-        #Within lineitem, only the item_one and item_two columns will be replicated
         allow: ["item_one, item_two"]

         ng_test: